Green Tea Caffeine Vs Coffee: Which One Should You Drink?

 Some of the specific cancers that caffeine in coffee protects against include colorectal, prostate, endometrial, and oral.
 It also lowers the risk of kidney stones and gallstones.

-Coffee has twice the polyphenols as tea, plus necessary fibre.
+Coffee has twice the polyphenols as tea, plus necessary fiber.
 So in terms of green tea vs coffee antioxidant amounts, coffee is the winner.
 Coffee improves good cholesterol, whereas green tea reduces bad cholesterol.
 However, tea does not disrupt your sleep nor enable caffeine dependence.
 And the presence of L-theanine in tea helps to lower blood sugar and cortisol levels (6).

 For more information on the specific health benefits of green tea, check out this YouTube video.